 Potassium chromate is a metalochrome indicator.
-Quantitative estimation of chloride, bromide and cyanide ions by titrating with a standard solution of silver nitrate with a few ml of potassium chromate as indicator forms the basis of Mohr’s method.
-At the equivalence point, the yellow coloured solution of potassium chromate changes to a brick red precipitate of silver chromate.
+Quantitative estimation of chloride, bromide and cyanide ions by titrating with a standard solution of silver nitrate with a few ml of potassium chromate as an indicator forms the basis of Mohr’s method.
+At the equivalence point, the yellow-coloured solution of potassium chromate changes to a brick-red precipitate of silver chromate.

 When potassium chromate is used as an indicator, after the extinction of chloride ions, silver ions react with chromate ions and solubility product of silver chromate is exceeded and it begins to form a reddish-brown precipitate

 In precipitation titration a known volume of halide solution taken in a conical flask to which 1-2ml of potassium chromate indicator is added, and titrated against a standard solution of silver nitrate taken in the burette.
 The indicator forms a red-coloured precipitate of silver chromate at the endpoint with the first drop of excess silver nitrate added.